 Let’s put it this way, it’s hard.
-To be able to do it well is very hard and the darker you want your sight, the harder it gets.
+To be able to do it well is very hard and the darker you want your site, the harder it gets.
 The inverse rule applies in a very simple way.
-The Darker the sight, the fewer resources there are to make it useful.
+The Darker the site, the fewer resources there are to make it useful.
 When is the last time you were bowled over by the Milky Way after just stepping out of a well-equipped accessible remote observatory?

 When you commit that you will pursue your best searching, researching, data collecting, and data perfecting, then you’re done with the back yard.

 There are some tough choices ahead.
 Weigh the utility in finding, purchasing, developing, securing, and maintaining a remote site versus searching, researching, data collecting, and data perfecting.
 What good is one without the other?
 Which aspect do you want to pursue?
 If it’s both, I commend you.
 There is a lot of work to do.
 If it’s the latter, you could be close.
 Let’s face it, the reason